MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/roadmap-for-developing-wfp-callout-drivers.md

 -   Step 5: Learn about the Windows driver build, test, and debug processes and tools.

     Building a driver differs from building a user-mode application.
-For information about Windows driver build, debug, and test processes, driver signing, and [Windows Hardware Certification Kit (HCK)](https://go.microsoft.com/fwlink/p/?LinkId=733613) testing, see [Building, Debugging, and Testing Drivers](/windows-hardware/drivers).
+For information about Windows driver build, debug, and test processes, driver signing, and [Windows Hardware Lab Kit (HLK)](/windows-hardware/test/hlk/) testing, see [Building, Debugging, and Testing Drivers](/windows-hardware/drivers).
 For information about building, testing, verifying, and debugging tools, see [Driver Development Tools](../devtest/index.md).

 -   Step 6: Review the [Windows Filtering Platform (WFP) driver samples](https://go.microsoft.com/fwlink/p/?LinkId=618680) in the [Windows driver samples](https://go.microsoft.com/fwlink/p/?LinkId=616507) repository on GitHub.